-Updates: the new I bond rate for May, 2023 through to November, 2023 has dropped to 4.30% for new purchases.
+Updates: the new I bond rate for November, 2023 through to May, 2024 has been set at 5.27% for new purchases.
 If you find that appealing, here is how to buy I Bonds.
-And here is how to close I bonds if you have found better alternative investment options, after the recent rate decrease.
+And here is how to close I bonds if you have found better alternative investment options.
 A 20SF reader recently asked about my thoughts on current inflation concerns and how to hedge against it.
 While most signs point towards many current inflationary pressures on the decline, it did get me thinking more about possible short and mid-term answers, particularly with savings and checking accounts returning close to 0% in interest over the last number of years.

 The big difference between I bonds and deposit accounts is that I bonds factor current inflation rates every six months into their total rate of return and deposit accounts do not.
 When inflation rates jumped, I bond rates quickly did as well, while deposit accounts lagged behind until recently.
 So, I decided to take a much closer look at this old school investment vehicle (including purchasing one), in order to share my I bond review here.

 What Are Series I Bonds?
 How Do They Work?